Diagnosing Marfan syndrome

 - a family history of the syndrome

-- at least four skeletal problems, such as flat feet or scoliosis (curved spine)
+- at least four skeletal problems, such as flat feet or curved spine (scoliosis)

-- dural ectasia (enlargement of the lining that surrounds part of the spinal cord)
+- enlargement of the lining that surrounds part of the spinal cord (dural ectasia)

 Minor criteria can include:

-- an eye examination – this is carried out by an ophthalmologist (a doctor who specialises in eye conditions) to check for dislocation of the lens
+- an eye examination – this is carried out by a doctor who specialises in eye conditions (ophthalmologist) to check for dislocation of the lens

-- an echocardiogram – this uses sound waves to produce an image of your heart and can also check for any problems with your aorta
+- an echocardiogram – where sound waves are used to produce an image of your heart, allowing doctors to check for heart problems and any problems with your aorta

-- a chest X-ray – an imaging technique that uses high-energy radiation to highlight abnormalities in bones and certain body tissue, such as the heart and lungs
+- a chest X-ray – an imaging technique that uses high-energy radiation to highlight abnormalities in bones and certain organs of the body, such as the heart and lungs

-- a magnetic resonance imaging (MRI) scan – this uses a strong magnetic field and radio waves to produce a detailed image of the inside of your body, and can be used to examine your aorta and other blood vessels and to detect dural ectasia
+- a magnetic resonance imaging (MRI) scan – uses a strong magnetic field and radio waves to produce a detailed image of the inside of your body; it can be used to examine your aorta and other blood vessels, and detect dural ectasia

-Although the gene that causes Marfan syndrome has been identified, it can mutate (change) in more than 1,000 different ways.
+Although the gene that causes Marfan syndrome has been identified, it can change (mutate) in more than 3,000 different ways.
 Genes are single units of genetic material.

 In most cases, a diagnosis of Marfan syndrome will be made from the physical features and symptoms of the syndrome.